qognitive/fast-pauli/README.md

 For example, `fast-pauli` provides optimized functions to apply Pauli strings and operators to a batch of states rather than just a single state vector.
 See our [benchmarks](https://qognitive-fast-pauli.readthedocs-hosted.com/en/latest/benchmarks.html) for more details about how `fast-pauli` can speed up certain functions compared to Qiskit.

+Our [getting started guide](https://qognitive-fast-pauli.readthedocs-hosted.com/en/latest/getting_started.html) offers an introduction to some of the core functionality in `fast-pauli`.

 ## Installation